Experience High School life in Canada!

 - Application Form and Deposit are due at the time of booking, no later than November 15, 2021

 - Passport Copy, Flight information & Balance Payment Form are due by December 04, 2021

 Please send questions and completed applications to your Booking Agent or contact us here.

 Once the Application Form and the deposit are received, CISS/MLI will issue an Invitation Letter to the applicant; this is the confirmation of enrollment.

 How will students get to and from the Canadian school?

-If the host family is located less than three kilometres from the school, the student will walk to school.
-This is common in Canada, and Guelphn is a safe city.
+If the host family is located less than around three kilometres from the school, the student will walk to school.
+This is common in Canada.
 Students that walk will be paired with Canadian students or host siblings; they will not be expected to walk alone.